tcodes0/react-known-props/README.md

 getAllProps()
 ```

--  **onlyReact**: _boolean_.
-Default: false.
+#### onlyReact

+_Default: false._

-Whether to return only the React version of a prop, or both versions.
-In React, some html props are used in camelCase and using the classic lowercase name will show a warning.
-Same with svg.
+Whether to return only the React name of a prop, or the HTML name and the React name.
+In React, some HTML props are renamed to camelCase (e.g. `class` -> `className`) and using the HTML lowercase name will show a warning.
+The same happens with SVG.
 Since the warning can be educational this option is off by default.
 ```js
 // examples: